 Neil Patel’s Post on Increasing YouTube Views

-Why It Works: YouTube is a critical channel for many content marketers, especially as video becomes a dominant format.
-Increasing viewership is a topic that will always be important to the audience, and the fundamentals of what Patel is advising are just that — fundamental.
-It’s not dealing with trends but foundational strategies.
+Why It Works: YouTube is a critical channel for many content marketers, especially as video becomes dominant.
+Increasing viewership is a topic that brands will always have relevance for Patel’s audience, and the advice he offers is fundamental to achieving desired results.
+The post addresses foundational strategies rather than passing trends.

-Summary: It’s an all-inclusive guide to using Amazon ads for ecommerce businesses.
-Read it here.
+Summary: The post provides an all-inclusive guide to using Amazon ads for e-commerce businesses and was published in 2015.

-Why It Works: The content is universal and appealing to ecommerce and breaks down all the aspects of Amazon ads.
-Even though the platform continues to evolve, the basics haven’t changed.
+Why It Works: The content is universal and appealing to e-commerce businesses, breaking down each aspect of Amazon ads.
+Though the platform continues to evolve, the basics haven’t changed.
 The author updated the piece when Amazon dropped two ad types, referencing them but commenting on the change in status.

 Why It Works: This how-to post has long legs.
-Paddle boarding, although “trendy,” will likely not change dramatically in design or function.
+Paddleboarding, although “trendy,” will likely not change dramatically in design or function.
 There will always be beginners who need to know what to look for when purchasing a paddle board.

 Eventbrite’s “12 Stories of Events Gone Wrong and Lessons Learned”

-Summary: It’s a new slant on the case study format that takes real-world stories and offers commentary.
-See it here.
+Summary: Eventbrite’s post takes a new slant on the case study format, providing real-world stories with added commentary.

-Why It Works: It serves as a cautionary tale for audience members, and those same snags are likely still prevalent in the life of an event planner.
+Why It Works: The content serves as a cautionary tale for audience members.
+The snags described in the article are all still prevalent in the life of an event planner.

-(Tip from DivvyHQ: If you’re using Divvy, get in the habit of filling in the “Maintenance Date” so you get an email notification that will prompt you to review your evergreen content pieces at a future date. )
+(Tip from DivvyHQ: If you’re using Divvy, get into the habit of filling in the “Maintenance Date” so you get an email notification prompting you to review your evergreen content pieces at a future date.)

 Evergreen topics are here to stay and should play a key role in your content marketing efforts.
-You can begin to see results with just a few evergreen pieces, you can see impactful results.
-The more you plan and produce on a regular basis, the better those results will be.
-Get inspired by looking deeper at these evergreen content examples and then get planning.
+You can begin to see results with just a few evergreen pieces.
+The more you plan and produce regularly, the better those results will be.